balajisivaraman/balajisivaraman-dot-com/content/post/services-based-architecture-a-viable-alternative-to-microservices/index.md

 ### Do not be eager to split services

-In one of the key decisions that went astray, we chose to split a service into two too eagerly.
+In one of the key decisions that went astray, we eagerly chose to split a service into two.
 While we had our reasons at the time, it was only after we began developing that we realised the folly of this decision.
 Implementation of our first story within the new service ended up being such a massive copy-and-paste effort from another service that we eventually decided to go back on this decision.